 Answer no if you will be opening any format other than XOD.

-Answer yes to this question if you want to support opening Microsoft Office files (such as
+Answer yes to this question if you want to support opening or converting Microsoft Office files (such as

 Answer no if you do not need Microsoft office support.